Meet Our Clinicians

 He is excited about his role with us because he sees that much of his ministry experience, education, and training, dovetails well with this role.
 He feels he can bring a calming perspective and a sense of peace to those he serves.

-William Weisz is the Support Employment (SE) Supervisor for us and works closely with the Assertive Community Treatment (ACT) team.
 William is very excited and happy to be able to serve the community by helping individuals overcome their personal obstacles and struggles in order to fulfill their dreams and goals.
 William is very humble, easy-going, and has a very deep and profound respect for all individuals.
 Instead of judging individuals, William takes a very proactive approach to finding the root cause of the problem while showing empathy and compassion for all of his clients.

-Case Manager & Skill Trainer
+Case Manager & Skills Trainer